BA (Hons) Criminology & Criminal Justice

 The academic requirements for the course are 80-112 UCAS tariff points at GCE A-level or equivalent.

 A Disclosure and Barring Service (DBS) clearance (previously known as CRB) may be required for placement activity on optional Work-Based Learning module.

 Teaching & Assessment

 There is a variety of assessment methods for this course, including essays, presentations, case studies and examinations.
 In Year 3 you will be required to do a research project on a topic of your interest.

 Innovative and flexible teaching methods are used with part of the course being delivered online.
-Face to face lectures take place two days a week.
-Students are encouraged to participate in site visits, which in the past have included visits to a crown court and a prison.
+Face to face lectures take place three days a week.
+Students are encouraged to participate in site visits to operational areas of the criminal justice system, which in the past have included visits to a crown court and a prison.

 We offer workshops and support sessions in areas such as academic writing, effective note-making and preparing for assignments.
 Students can book appointments with academic skills tutors dedicated to helping deal with the practicalities of university work.
 Our student support section has more information on the help available.